LIST: Power outages in Tyler area

 To report an outage text OUT to 66267, use the MyOncor app, or select "Report an Outage" located above the map.
 You may also call 888-313-4747 to report your outage.

-As of 9:20 a.m.
-Wednesday, Oncor reported 60,083 of its customers are affected by outages.
+As of noon Wednesday, Oncor reported 60,083 of its customers are affected by outages.
+Outages have increased in Smith County since Wednesday morning.
 Local counties affected include:

 For a full map of outages across Oncor's coverage area, visit www.stormcenter.oncor.com.